JustSift/ReSift/docs/introduction/installation.md

 import { createHttpService, createDataService } from 'resift';

 const http = createHttpService({
+  // if all your endpoints share the same prefix, you can prefix them all here
   prefix: '/api',
+  // if you need to add headers (for auth etc), you can do so using `getHeaders`
   getHeaders: () => {
-    const token = localStorage.getItem('auth_token'); // or however you get your authentication token
+    const token = localStorage.getItem('auth_token');

     return {
       Authorization: `Bearer ${token}`,